Integration guideIntegration guidesPlaybookDashboard

 Build exception handling before volume arrives

-Invoice operations matter as much as the payment method.
-If support and finance do not have a shared picture of invoice state, adding stablecoins will simply move the confusion somewhere else.
+Invoice state matters as much as the payment method.
+If the business does not have a shared picture of invoice status, adding stablecoins will simply move the confusion somewhere else.

 • Define how to handle underpayments and wrong-token attempts.

-• Give finance a clean status view of sent, paid, and overdue invoices.
+• Keep a clean status view of sent, paid, and overdue invoices.

-• Record support notes where collection issues actually happen.
+• Record notes where collection issues actually happen.

 FAQ